jayprock/angular-spring-boot-starter/README.md

 **Starter project milestones:**

  - Syncs frontend and backend
- - Prefixes all RestControllers with /api/
+ - Prefix development mode api calls with http://localhost:8080 via angular-cli proxy configuration
- - Adds a CORs mapping for localhost:4200 to support Angular2 development mode (for dev-web profile)
+ - Adds a CORs mapping for localhost:4200 to support Angular development mode (for dev-web profile)
  - Provides an Eclipse run configuration that enables the dev-web profile
  - Out of the box, the application will display version info received from the server